 Workshop on Wild and Crazy Ideas on the interplay between IoT and Big Data

-The inter-working of IoT and Big Data is set to transform and disrupt many areas of business and everyday life.
-WACI will bring together researchers and practitioners to present their latest achievements and innovations in the area of IoT and Big Data.
+The Internet of Things (IoT) coupled with Big Data is considered as the pillars of next-gen technologies and are set to transform and disrupt many areas of business and everyday life.
+The Workshop on Wild and Crazy Ideas on the interplay between IoT and Big Data (WACI 2019) will continue the tradition set by previous editions of this workshop in bringing together researchers, industries and practitioners to present and discuss their latest achievements and innovations in the area of IoT and Big Data.

 Relevant topics include but are not limited to:

 - Applications, case studies and deployments of IoT and Big Data systems